What Are The Factors Of 9

 Q: How do I find the factors of larger numbers?

 A: For larger numbers, systematic methods are essential.
-Prime factorization is a powerful approach.
+Consider this: prime factorization is a powerful approach.
 You can use techniques like trial division or specialized algorithms to find the prime factors.
 Once you have the prime factorization, you can determine all possible combinations of these prime factors to identify all the factors of the number.
 Software and calculators can also assist with this process for very large numbers.

 Q: What is the relationship between factors and divisors?